sametcaka/SU2_wiki_images/Mesh-File.md

 ### Compiling with CGNS Support

-First, obtain and follow the instructions supplied for building the CGNS library (Version 3.1.4 recommended, built without HDF support) on the machine where SU2 will be running.
-The resulting library will be linked during the build process by specifying certain flags during the ./configure step.
-To compile with CGNS support, set the paths in the --with-CGNS-lib=/path/to/CGNS/lib and --with-CGNS-include=/path/to/CGNS/header options to the correct locations for your CGNS installation during your ./configure process of SU2.
-If the library is correctly built and the autotools find your header and library file, the CGNS library will be linked with your SU2 build.
-See more information on the installation from source page.
+First, obtain and build the CGNS library (Version 3.1.4 recommended, built without HDF support) on the machine where SU2 will be running and follow the instruction provided in [[Parallel and CGNS Build]].

 ### Using and Converting CGNS Meshes